Use Microsoft Entra pod-managed identities in AKS (Preview)

 Disable pod-managed identity on an existing cluster

-To disable pod-managed identity on an existing cluster, remove the pod-managed identities from the cluster.
-Then disable the feature on the cluster.
+1. To disable pod-managed identity on an existing cluster, remove the pod-managed identities from the cluster by running the following command:

 az aks pod-identity delete --name ${POD_IDENTITY_NAME} --namespace ${POD_IDENTITY_NAMESPACE} --resource-group myResourceGroup --cluster-name myAKSCluster